kg-construct/rml-lv/spec/section/records.md

 </aside>

-For a given [=record=], the evaluation of an [expression](http://w3id.org/rml/core/spec#dfn-expressions) against it MUST either result in an ordered sequence of [=records=], called the <dfn>expression values</dfn>, or throw an error.
-An [expression](http://w3id.org/rml/core/spec#dfn-expressions) MUST be valid for the given [reference formulation](http://w3id.org/rml/core/spec#dfn-reference-formulation).
+For a given [=record=], the evaluation of an <a data-cite="RML-Core#dfn-expressions">expression</a> against it MUST either result in an ordered sequence of [=records=], called the <dfn>expression values</dfn>, or throw an error.
+An <a data-cite="RML-Core#dfn-expressions">expression</a> MUST be valid for the given <!-- TODO core or io, dependent on https://github.com/kg-construct/rml-lv/issues/7 and https://github.com/kg-construct/rml-lv/issues/14-->[reference formulation](http://w3id.org/rml/core/spec#dfn-reference-formulation).

 <aside class=note>

-This definition of expression _is_ different from [the definition](http://w3id.org/rml/core/spec#dfn-expressions) given in the RML Core specification on two points.
+This definition of expression _is_ different from <a data-cite="RML-Core#dfn-expressions">the definition</a> given in the RML Core specification on two points.
 Firstly, the RML Core specification defines the result of an expression evaluation as being a set of values, while here an ordered sequence of values is defined.
 Secondly, we consider expression values that might themselves be [=records=].

 </aside>